Rhibro/movie-selector/README.md

 Error Handling:
 If an issue occurs (e.g., no results found or network error), a clear message will display at the top of the page.

+Added Promise.all to my DOMContentLoaded event listener because I use it to initialize multiple async functions, now they can run simultaneously and speed up the initialization.